indeedeng/iwf-java-sdk/README.md

 ### 2.1

-- [x] Support caching data attributes
+- [x] Support caching on persistence